 - Your IVR doesn’t allow callbacks

-- Your IVR lacks customer personalization
+- Your IVR lacks customer

 There’s no doubt that customer personalization is a hot topic in CX right now.
 And you should definitely utilize it in your IVR.
 How?

-- You don’t offer alternative channels for contact
+- You don’t offer

 By allowing your customers to use different channels to contact your customer service, you can handle customer queries more efficiently and effectively.
-As for IVR technology, it’s definitely a big mistake to make customers wait on the line without providing them with the option of contacting your customer service on another channel (as well as the option of a callback, as previously discussed).
+As for IVR technology, it’s definitely a big mistake to make customers wait in line without providing them with the option of contacting your customer service on another channel (as well as the option of a callback, as previously discussed).
 Offering the option of contacting you via email or even webchat will help reduce wait times, increase efficiency, and again, improve your company’s customer service reputation.

-- Your IVR is over-complicated
+- Your IVR is

 If customers become confused as your IVR repeats unclear or superfluous information, you can be sure that many of them will hang up.
-Even if your organization requires a lengthy IVR menu try to ensure that your messages are as brief and as simple as possible.
+Even if your organization requires a lengthy IVR menu, try to ensure that your messages are as brief and as simple as possible.
 It might also be a great idea to upload an IVR map to your website, as it helps customers gather the information they need without having to listen to your menu options one after the other.